Student Life

-To find out if you require a visa and/or pay South African visa tariffs, please see the list of countries exempt from visa control
+To find out if you require a visa and/or pay South African visa tariffs, please see the list of visa exempt countries on our Department of Home Affairs page.

 Public Transport